Cabinet paper consultation with departments#

-Departments that prepare Cabinet papers are responsible for ensuring that appropriate consultation is undertaken, that other departments are given reasonable time to comment, and that views are accurately reflected in the paper.
+Agencies that prepare Cabinet papers are responsible for ensuring that appropriate consultation is undertaken on draft Cabinet papers and other material that is intended for consideration by Cabinet, that other agencies are given reasonable time to comment, and that agency views are accurately reflected in the paper.
 Effective consultation ensures that Ministers receive sound, comprehensive, and co-ordinated policy advice.

 When should consultation take place#

-Consultation with departments can take a number of forms.
-On occasion, it is sufficient to send copies of a draft paper to other departments for comment.
-In other cases, it is appropriate to discuss and try to get agreement with other departments on policy issues before finalising a draft paper for more formal consultation.
-For significant cross-government policy issues, a collaborative approach between relevant departments will be required.
+Consultation with agencies can take a number of forms.
+On occasion, it is sufficient to send copies of a draft Cabinet paper to other agencies for comment.
+In other cases, it is appropriate to discuss and try to get agreement with other agencies on policy issues before finalising a draft paper for more formal consultation.
+For significant cross-government policy issues, a collaborative approach between relevant agencies will be required.

-Departments being consulted must be given enough time to consider a draft paper, and should see the final version of the document before it is uploaded to CabNet to ensure that they are happy with the comments attributed to them.
-Papers should indicate the departments consulted and, if appropriate outline their views and/or whether they agree with the proposals.
+Agencies being consulted must be given enough time to consider a draft Cabinet paper, and should see the final version of the document before it is uploaded to CabNet to ensure that they are happy with the comments attributed to them.
+Papers should indicate the agencies consulted and, if appropriate outline their views and/or whether they agree with the proposals.

 Department of the Prime Minister and Cabinet (DPMC), Te Kawa Mataaho Public Service Commission (PSC), and the Treasury